natif/natif.github.io/_posts/2019-04-15-know-your-intellij-no-tabs.md

 In the next post of Know Your IntelliJ series, I would like to help you with getting rid of navigation tabs' hell.
-By navigation tabs' hell I mean a situation in which we get multiple files' tabs of opened and showing up at editor's screen.
+By navigation tabs' hell I mean a situation in which we get multiple files' tabs opened and showing up at editor's screen.
 The image below presents the sample screen with multiple files' tabs opened:

 <img src="/images/blog/posts/know-your-intellij-no-tabs/tabs-view.png" alt="tabs-view" />

-This is caused by two factors: default IntelliJ settings and our usage.
+This is caused by two factors: default IntelliJ's configuration and our usage.

 ### Default navigation with files' tabs
 By default, when we get our fresh IntelliJ installed, each file we open to view is being put inside tabs' list in the editor's view.
-Because of that, when we work in big projects where we need to open multiple class files to understand whole flow of data processing, we end up with much worse situation than at the first image.
+Because of that, when we work in big projects in which we need to open multiple class files to understand whole flow of data processing, we end up with much worse situation than presented at the first image.
 Moreover, navigating through the tabs of opened files can often be disturbing and annoying.
 For me, it was affecting my productivity even though, I was using shortkeys to jump from each tab to the other (to get to the recently viewed files).